-Table of Contents
+Contents

-Introduction3 An opportunity to tackle multiple crises4 The unique position of Ministries of Finance in the drive to net zero6 The urgency of action and need for an investment push7 Strengthening the role of Ministries of Finance to act on climate9 PART B: A Ministry of Finance framework for climate action15 Introduction15 Using the framework17 Function 1: Shaping national development and climate strategies17 Function 2: Greening investment planning for economic transformation Function 3: Revamping core macro and fiscal policy functions for climate action25 Function 4: Raising, steering and blending finance at speed and scale Cross-cutting: Just transition and the role of Ministries of Finance40 Capability 1: Leadership for driving climate action41 Capability 2: Coordination and collaboration for whole-of-economy climate action43 Capability 3: Training, expertise and organisational culture45 Capability 4: Analytical tools for decision-making46 PART C: Priorities for action for Ministers and Ministries of Finance Authors and Acknowledgements53 References
+Introduction 3 PART A: Why Ministries of Finance matter for climate action and economic transformation .
+4 An opportunity to tackle multiple crises 4 The unique position of Ministries of Finance in the drive to net zero 6 Strengthening the role of Ministries of Finance to act on climate 8 PART B: A Ministry of Finance framework for climate action 15 Introduction 15 Using the framework 16 Function 1.
+Reforming macroeconomic strategy through shaping national plans and transiti strategies Function 2.
+Reforming fiscal policies and the budget process 25 Function 3.
+Reforming financial policy and the financial system to finance the transition at sand scale • Cross-cutting.
+Just transition and the role of Ministries of Finance 40 Capability 1.
+Leadership and governance for driving climate action 41 Capability 2.
+Coordination and collaboration for whole-of-economy climate action 43 Capability 3.
+Human capacity, expertise and economic decision-making tools 45 PART C: Priorities for action for Ministers and Ministries of Finance 49 Global call to action for Ministers and Ministries of Finance 50 Coalition of Finance Ministers for Climate Action Draft Implementation Plan 53 Authors and Acknowledgements 54 References 56